bahsim/idgl-dev-system/04-ai-agent-boot-config/instruction.md

 To transform a collection of source documents (a "knowledge corpus") into a single, comprehensive, machine-readable configuration file (e.g., YAML).
 This "bootstrapping artifact" can then be used to instantly configure a new AI agent with the distilled knowledge of the entire corpus, bypassing the need for the new agent to read all the source files.

+This process supports both generic configurations (for universal use) and domain-specific configurations (for specialized use cases).

 This is the master process for creating and updating the AI's core context.

 ## 2. The Process